This product is ONE truck only (and the premium hollow axle version)

 The difference might seem obvious - yes this truck has a hollow axle.
 Makes the truck lighter with a bit of steez.

 Why buy one truck?
-You might want to add this truck when buying a pair of 30 degree Aeons or you already have a pair of 30 degree Aeons.
-A 45 degree truck on the front of your deck creates a stable back and turny front combination that is a lot of fun for freeriding or pumping and LDP.
+You might want to add this truck when buying a pair of 45 degree Aeons or you already have a pair of 45 degree Aeons.
+A 30 degree truck on the rear of your deck is a stable combination for downhill or pumping and LDP.

 The Aeon has been designed to be the best affordable longboard truck on the market.
 Not only have they achieved that it is our favourite truck and the one we recommend the most.